Bret-B/world_exporter/README.md

 `randomizeTextures`: if the program should export textures exactly as they appear in Minecraft, with slight differences in textures patterning for some blocks (true/false) (optional:default=false)

-`threads`: how many threads to use when exporting (integer) (optional:default=4,max=8)
+`threads`: how many threads to use when exporting (integer) (optional:default=4,max=32)

 Using `true` for `randomizeTextures` will significantly reduce how well the mesh optimization performs due to slight differences in texture patterns between some blocks.

-Using a value higher than `1` for `threads` may result in a slightly higher vertex count and will require more memory.
+Using a value higher than `1` for `threads` may result in a slightly higher vertex count and will require more memory per each thread used.

 Example usage with default values: